Dear reader of ADxS.org, please excuse the disruption.

 2.1.1.
 ADHD-HI/ADHD-C (with hyperactivity): high BAS

-The ADHD-HI subtype (with hyperactivity) develops in ADHD sufferers with the stress response pattern Fight (aggression and attack).
+The ADHD-HI subtype (with hyperactivity) develops in people with ADHD with the stress response pattern Fight (aggression and attack).
 ADHD-C would then be a weakened form of the ADHD-HI subtype (with partially delayed brain development).

 Symptomatic: